kasteelion/promptbuilder/README.md

 - **🎓 Welcome Guide** - First-run tutorial to get you started quickly
 - **💬 Better Errors** - User-friendly error messages with actionable suggestions
 - **🎴 Visual Gallery** - Optional visual character browser with photo support (experimental)
+- **🎴 Visual Gallery** - Optional visual character browser with photo support (experimental).
+Note: this feature has been deprecated/removed from the runtime; see `docs/VISUAL_UI_GUIDE.md` for archived implementation and migration notes.
 - **🔍 Character Search** - Quick filter to find characters in large collections
 - **🌊 Drag & Drop** - Reorder characters by dragging (in character list)
 - **🤝 Interaction Templates** - Pre-built multi-character interaction templates (NEW!)